Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>The main advantage of this mechanism is that clients require less information for performing
 the switch.</p>

+<p>When using a mesh pyramid based LOD approach each interior node in the i3S tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
+The correspondence between a reduced LOD feature in an interior node and the same feature in descendant nodes is based purely on the ID of the feature.
+With mesh pyramids there is no concept of an LOD tree for an individual feature - the lodChildren field of feature therefore remains unpopulated.
+Applications accessing the i3S tree are assumed to display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes,  based on the  desired level of detail.</p>

 <h4>Feature Switching</h4>

 <p>Many GIS data sets are made of distinct, single objects, called features.
 The <code>feature-switching</code> LoD switching mechanism is optimized for such data.
 Furthermore it can be used to transition between multiple authored representations of features.</p>